-"Wait…so let me recap…" The cyndaquil said "You passed out, ended up on this beach, and got turned from a human to a pokemon" He said.
+"Wait…so let me recap…" The cyndaquil said, looking like he was trying to piece things together.
+"You passed out, ended up on this beach, and got turned from a human to a pokemon."

-"That would be Serge, but most people prefer to call each other by our species name unless they know them very well."
-He said to me.
-"And I don't think you're lying, but I am finding this whole story of yours very hard to believe – humans are unheard of in these parts – some people believe they only exist in another world, and there's certainly been no reports of humans becoming pokemon."
+"That would be Serge, but most people prefer to call each other by our species name unless they know them very well.
+Oh, and while I don't think you're lying, I am finding this whole story of yours very hard to believe.
+Humans are considered mythological entities in these parts – some people believe they only exist in another world, and there's certainly been no reports of humans becoming pokemon."
 This unsettled me even further, sending the panic that once briefly subsided back with a vengeance.

-"IS THIS SOME KIND OF SICK COSMIC JOKE?!
-ARCEUS, PALKIA, GIRATINA?!
+"Is this some kind of sick cosmic joke?!
+Arceus, Palkia, Giratina?!
 You got me good!
 You win!
 Now just send me home..."
 Dialga would never approve of such a thing – he actually had a good sense of right and wrong unlike the lies the other three gods spewed to mankind.
-To make matters worse, I don't think there'd be a fellow Dialgan to confer with here, or at least that was my suspicious of this place, wherever it was in the grand scheme of things.
+To make matters worse, I don't think there'd be a fellow Dialgan to confer with here, or at least that I guessed about this place, wherever it was.
 In hindsight, I probably looked ridiculous to Serge, but stress and fear was currently overriding any feelings of potential embarrassment.

 "…I'm sorry Floyd, I don't know how to respond to that.
 Tell you what, I'll stay with you for a day or two, and see how you feel afterwards."
 He said, sounding a bit sympathetic, but most likely thinking my sanity was lost, rather the believing my predicament.